 Bright Network's career path guide just for technology IT and software development is the place to go for everything you need to kick-start your journey into this sector.
 From salary expectations, technology interview tips to understanding tech jargon - we have it all and much more!

-If you're ready to take the first leap, use Bright Network's list of technology IT and software development graduate schemes to get started.
+If you're ready to take the first leap, use Bright Network's and browse graduate jobs in technology IT and software development to get you started.